B-UMMI/ReMatCh/README.md

                             This will improve consensus sequence determination for sequences with high percentage of target reference gene sequence covered (default: False)
-      --bowtieOPT "--no-mixed"
+      --notWriteConsensus   Do not write consensus sequences (default: False) --bowtieOPT "--no-mixed"
                             Extra Bowtie2 options (default: None)
       --debug               DeBug Mode: do not remove temporary files (default: False)